Waste Not, Want Not: Best Deals to Buy in September

 Don’t Get Sucked into Black Friday Just Yet

-Apple released the newest Macbook Air models in June with updated Intel Haswell processors.
-Although Best Buy dropped the price of the new models for a few days in August, expect to see price drops on Fall 2012 models at sites like MacMall and Amazon and good deals on refurbished 2012 models at Apple Store.
-You can also still find solid Ivy Bridge desktops and laptops from other manufacturers at much better prices than devices utilizing the Haswell.
+Apple released the newest Macbook models in June.
+Although a few retailers dropped the price of the new models for a few days in August, expect to see price drops on Fall 2013 models at sites like MacMall and Amazon and good deals on refurbished 2013 models at Apple Store.

-Beyond computers, there are also heavy discounts on televisions during September, particularly sets in the 32-inch to 42-inch range.
+Beyond computers, there are also heavy discounts on televisions during September, specifically due to the kickoff of the college and professional football seasons.
 While you will find doorbusters during Black Friday that are more aggressive, the majority of regular Black Friday sales are on par with television deals during September.
-Look for 1080p 32-inch television deals in the $175 range and 42-inch deals in the $300 range.

 If you are in the market for something larger, look to plasma televisions in the 55-inch to 65-inch range for the best deals during September.
 However, if you’re interested in LED or 3D televisions, it’s best to wait until early November to start taking advantage of more aggressive deals.